DevBloxTeam/Fluster-1.7V/README.md

 http://localhost:3000/checkUpdate?currentVersion=AppUWPV2.592.586
-this is new version you can change  numbers :)
+this is new version you can change  numbers :) (after program opened)

 use npm i express